-The entire No campaign was conducted in the most heinous, abusive, mendacious, and threatening lines possible, aided and abetted by the British press and media.
+The entire No campaign was conducted in the most mendacious, and threatening lines possible, aided and abetted by the British press and media.

 That corrupted, monstrous process does not constitute democracy.
-It’s neo-fascism.
+It is colonialism

 To cap it all, we had Gordon Brown, a man who turned his back on his homeland when prime minister of the UK, indeed, he blocked reform, now a back bencher with no power, who rarely attends parliament, step up on stage and appoint himself ‘Governor General’ of Scotland to pronounce he is fighting for ‘Home Rule.’
 Excuse me while I puke.